quality factors for growing wine grapes...

 would carry the genetic material of both its "mother" and

 "father" and share some of its parents' traits as well as

-modern wine vine begins as a cutting from healthy plants, so virtually
+Most modern wine vines begin as a cutting from healthy plants.
+Vine

 cuttings are called slips or scions.
 These are